openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Pre-Authorized Code Flow is vulnerable to the replay of the Pre-Authorized Code, because by design, it is not bound to a certain device (as the Authorization Code Flow does with PKCE).
 This means an attacker can replay the Pre-Authorized Code meant for a victim at another device, e.g., the attacker can scan the QR code while it is displayed on the victim's screen, and thereby get access to the Credential.
 Such replay attacks must be prevented using other means.
 The design facilitates the following options:

 * Transaction Code: the Credential Issuer might set up a Transaction Code with the End-User (e.g., via text message or email) that needs to be presented in the Token Request.
-* Callback to device where the transaction originated: upon receiving the Token Request, the Credential Issuer asks the End-User to confirm on the originating device (the device that displayed the QR code) that the Credential Issuer MAY proceed with the Credential issuance process.
-While the Credential Issuer reaches out to the End-User on the other device to get confirmation, the Credential Issuer's Authorization Server returns an error code `authorization_pending` or `slow_down` to the Wallet, as described in (#token-error-response).
-The Wallet is required to call the Token Endpoint again to obtain the Access Token.
-If the End-User does not confirm, the Token Request is returned with the `access_denied` error code.
-This flow gives the End-User on the originating device more control over the issuance process.

 ### Transaction Code Phishing